NorQuest-MLAD-Courses/cmpt2500f25-project-tutorial/assignments/(Future) Lab 03 - REST API Development.md

 - **Lab 6**: Implement **CI/CD** and **Monitoring**

 This is the core of MLOps: building reliable, automated systems around your models.

 ---

+### Questions?
+Issues?
+Stuck?

+- Check the tutorial project for examples.
+- Review Flask, Flasgger, and pytest documentation.
+- Ask in lab sessions or on Discord.
+- Use GitHub Issues for technical questions.
+- Collaborate with classmates (but write your own code!)

+---